purescript/purescript/CHANGELOG.d/breaking_warn-on-two-ad-hoc-case-statements.md

-* Remove ad-hoc non-single-line case expression syntax
+* Warn on ad-hoc non-single-line case expression syntax

-  The following code will no longer compile.
+  The following code will now produce a compiler warning.
   These were originally supported to ease the migration to the new CST parser.

   ```purescript
   -- before: `arg` isn't indented "past" the `Foo arg` binder